-That being said, one thing upon which everyone can agree is that hiking is substantially easier and more enjoyable, if your pack doesn’t weigh the proverbial tonne.
+That said, one thing upon which everyone can agree is that hiking is substantially easier and more enjoyable, if your pack doesn’t weigh the proverbial ton.
 My five basic principles of Going Lighter in the wilderness are as follows:

 1. Safety First

-Going lighter should be a gradual process, which ideally should parallel a corresponding improvement of a hiker’s backcountry skillset.
+Going lighter should ideally be a gradual development, which parallels a corresponding improvement of a hiker’s backcountry skill set.
 When starting out, it is better to err on the side of caution by taking a little more than the bare necessities.
-Time spent in various types of environments, will gradually teach you what you can and can’t do without.
+Time spent in various types of environments, will teach you what you can and can’t do without.

 2. Leave Behind the Non-Essentials

-Review each and every article in your pack and ask yourself two questions: Do I really need it?
-What will happen if I don’t have it?
-Hikers are often amazed at the amount of redundant items they have been carrying out of habit rather than necessity.
+Before each and every trip, do a quick review of each article in your pack and ask yourself two questions: 1.
+Do I really need it?; 2 What will happen if I don’t have it?
+Hikers are often surprised at the amount of redundant items they have been carrying out of habit rather than necessity.